HeroSupport

 Non Equity Assistance in 2019

-Biospectal is a company focused on remote patient monitoring and biosensing, having developed the OptiBP smartphone app and data platform for blood pressure measurement.
-This innovative app allows users to measure their blood pressure using the built-in camera of a smartphone, capturing blood flow through the fingertip in a quick and easy manner.
-The measurement process takes approximately 20 seconds, which is significantly faster than traditional blood pressure cuffs.
-Biospectal’s proprietary algorithms analyze the optical signals captured by the camera to provide accurate blood pressure readings.
-Currently, the public beta of the OptiBP app for Android is available in several countries, including the United States, the United Kingdom, France, Germany, Spain, and Switzerland.
-This technology empowers individuals to monitor their blood pressure anytime and anywhere, transforming smartphones into medical-grade devices without the need for additional peripherals.
+Biospectal is a remote patient monitoring and biosensing software company that has developed the OptiBP smartphone app, which allows users to measure and monitor blood pressure with medical-grade accuracy using their smartphones.
+The app utilizes the phone's built-in camera to optically measure blood flow from the user's fingertip, providing results in approximately 20 seconds, which is significantly faster than traditional blood pressure cuffs.
+Biospectal's proprietary algorithms interpret the captured data to deliver accurate blood pressure readings.
+The OptiBP app is currently available in public beta for Android users in several countries, including the United States, United Kingdom, France, Germany, Spain, and Switzerland.
+This innovative approach enables users to perform blood pressure measurements anytime and anywhere without the need for additional devices or accessories.

 Securaxis